Where Do Magic Mushrooms Grow? Habitats in Dung, Grass & Wood

 Posted by Spore Genetics Research Team on Feb 2nd 2026

 Magic mushrooms grow in the wild across a range of natural habitats—most commonly on herbivore dung in tropical and subtropical pastures, in grasslands and meadows, and on decaying wood and woody debris.
-Different Psilocybe species have adapted to different environments, which is what we’ll explore below.
+Different Psilocybe species have adapted to different environments and climates, which is why the species you might encounter depends heavily on the region and state you’re in.
+Here’s how habitat and U.S. geography shape where each type occurs.

 When you think of magic mushrooms, most typically think of just the psilocybe cubensis mushrooms such as a Golden Teacher, Melmak, PES Amazonian, Pink Buffalo, or any of the classics.
 Here’s the truth, there are so many different species among us that naturally grow in the wild that are exponentially magical.
 Roughly over 200 species of fungi produce the beloved psilocybin.
 But where exactly do some of these species grow naturally?
 Why are some mushrooms grass lovers but others enjoy dung or wood?
 Let me give you guys a clear view on some of the species of fungi and their natural needs in habitats.